 Field 4: Close Friends

-The inner circle — three to six people who know your full situation, who you can call in a crisis, who will tell you uncomfortable truths.
+The inner circle — three to six people who know the full situation, who can be called in a crisis, who will tell uncomfortable truths.
 Research suggests that most people need roughly six close relationships providing different types of relational energy.
 No single person can fulfill all relational needs.

 Field 5: Intimate Partner